-Device vendors wishing to have their device model(s) approved by the PCI SSC may contact one of the PCI-recognized laboratories and complete the appropriate PCI forms (included in the PCI PTS Security Requirements and the PCI Vendor Questionnaires themselves).
+Device vendors wishing to have their device model(s) approved by the PCI SSC may contact one of the PCI-recognized laboratories and complete the appropriate PCI forms (included in the PCI PTS Security Requirements).
 The vendor will then submit the device, together with any additional documentation required by the laboratory, for evaluation and compliance validation against the PCI PTS Security Requirements.
 Upon completion of the evaluation, PCI SSC will review the evaluation report.
 When the device model meets the PCI requirements, it will be approved and listed on the PCI PTS website.
 An approval letter will be issued confirming successful completion of the process.